danushsingla/ai_analytics/README.md

 Expand test app - create Clerk sign in features, add more api requests in some form (i.e. talk to a database), and add more page routings to feel like a real app
 Perform extensive testing to distinguish AI chat with other API requests (to filter out anything we don't need) Due to CORS issues where client apps using tools like Clerk utilize cookies, those cookies get sent to our server unintentionally which causes lots of issues with the browser.
 To keep security prime, we must keep track of a list of client apps and add them to that list for allow_origins
+Create a decent-ish frontend with the ability to choose api urls and allowlist urls

 ## Huge Security Violation
 Since we have an endpoint that is `/gtmtracker.js`, anybody can see our complete gtm tracker code.
 Could be a big deal down the road but we must forgoe this due to the ease of development.